bigomics/omicsplayground-doc/dataprep/dataprep.rst

 types and formats of data, including counts and FASTQ.
 With scripts it is also possible to do more detailed data cleaning, filtering, normalisation and preprocessing.

+Requirements:
+1.
+2.
+3. Contrasts (optional in Omics Playground): :ref:`Manual to prepare the contrasts.csv file <contrasts>`

 .. seealso::